 The Suzuki M-37C is the final melodica that we’ve chosen for this list.
-It’s also one of the best-built ones we’ve looked at.
+This is a good melodica for all types of players and it’s also one of the best-built ones we’ve looked at.

 The Suzuki M-37C is another excellent melodica that boasts high-quality craftsmanship and a great sound.
 The instrument looks sleek and stylish, even compared to some of the others listed here.

 The tone on this melodica is crystal clear and outshines much of the competition.
 3 different mouthpiece options are included with this melodica, helping you to create full, resonant sounds.

 This melodica is on the higher end price-wise of the melodicas on this list.
 However, it deserves this price due to its professional-level tone and playability.